-A fully redesigned “clamshell” Estate Wagon arrived the following year.
+Arriving in the final year of the bodystyle released in 1965, the first generation Estate Wagon would last only one year.
+A fully redesigned “clamshell” Estate Wagon arrived in 1971.
 Tipping the scales at over 5,000 lbs, these Estates were likely the biggest station wagons of all time.
 In the midst of the Estate’s “fat years” came the first oil crisis.
-Sales of these 2 1/2 ton behemoths greatly suffered, signaling the big wagon’s vulnerability.
+Sales of these 2 1/2 ton behemoths suffered greatly, signaling the big wagon’s vulnerability.
 As gas prices subsided, sales rebounded, though never to historic highs.

 I have to agree with these less-than admirable feelings towards the 1991 B-body wagons.
-While certainly elderly, in their 14th year wearing the same basic styling, the 1990 wagons were at least tastefully styled, if not ultra-conservative.
+While certainly elderly, in their 14th year wearing the same basic styling the 1990 wagons were at least tastefully styled, if not ultra-conservative.
 The ’91s were too aero for a car of their girth.
-Despite nearly identical dimensions, they somehow managed to look bigger and more bloated by considerable amounts.
+Despite nearly identical dimensions, they somehow managed to look bigger and considerably more bloated.

 Buick’s sole 1991 RWD offering was once again the Estate Wagon.
 However, in a nostalgic twist, the car’s official name was “Buick Roadmaster Estate Wagon”, marking the first use of Buick’s historic flagship nameplate since 1958.
 A Roadmaster sedan would arrive the following year, though curiously wearing unique front sheet metal.

-Among highlights of the new Roadmaster Estate Wagon was the fixed 2nd row “Vista Roof” (a feature shared with its Oldsmobile Custom Cruiser sibling), and a detuned version of the Corvette’s LT1 V8 from 1994-1996.
+Among highlights of the new Roadmaster Estate Wagon was the fixed second-row “Vista Roof” (a feature shared with its Oldsmobile Custom Cruiser sibling), and a detuned version of the Corvette’s LT1 V8 from 1994-1996.

-The final B-bodies weren’t renown for their material quality, but I’m sure interiors offered everything their traditional buyers were used to.
-Large analogue gauges, wide door pull straps, acres of tacked-on fake wood, and living room cushy bench seats (although more in the style of a Sharper Image massage chair than Nana’s button-tufted parlor chair).
+The final B-bodies weren’t renowned for their material quality, but I’m sure interiors offered everything traditional buyers were used to.
+Large analogue gauges, wide door-pull straps, acres of tacked-on fake wood and living room cushy bench seats (although more in the style of a Sharper Image massage chair than Nana’s button-tufted parlor chair).

-Judging by the mess of the interior, it’s safe to say that the owner of this one is no Martha Stewart.
+As you can see, the state of the interior was rather messy.
 I chose not to photograph the rear seats, which were folded down and covered over by a tarp and other assorted junk.

 Especially from the rear view, these wagons were WIDE!
 Somehow GM designers were always good at making a big car look even bigger.

-On the positive side, if there was any ’91-’96 B-body that made the sheet metal work best, it was the Roadmaster Estate.
-It’s classic waterfall grille and stand-up hood ornament helped prepared you for the sheer size of the car.
+On a more positive side, if there was any ’91-’96 B-body that made the sheet metal work best, it was the Roadmaster Estate.
+Its classic waterfall grille and stand-up hood ornament announced its sheer size and presence in a traditional American way.

-Although the Caprice sold well enough in fleet sales, GM wanted to grab an even bigger piece of the full-size SUV market.
+Although the B-body (mainly Caprice sedans, however) sold well enough in fleet sales, GM wanted an even bigger piece of the lucrative SUV market.
 It was decided that the factory where B-body production took place would be retooled to make these more profitable SUVs.
-1996 would be the end of the line.
+1996 would be the end of the line for these last true American station wagons.
 Symbolic of this final year, all Roadmasters were badged as “Collector’s Editions”.
 While SUVs, minivans, and even crossovers have certainly matched their size and carrying capacity, nothing can quite compare to the presence of the full-size, wood-grained station wagon.